jeeves1618/Spring-Learnings/Readme.txt

     Scalability: They support load distribution by partitioning data across multiple nodes.
     Efficiency in data retrieval: Designed for quick and efficient data access.
-    Data recovery and backup: Offer mechanisms to protect against data loss.
+    Data recovery and backup: Offer mechanisms to protect against data loss. it’s usually much better to use a database that slowly saves the data than one that quickly loses it.

 	DNS can return an IP or it give another URI - Called DNS Redirect.
 Content providers can use DNS redirect to send a client to a specific CDN.